 Chop the bread into bite-sized pieces, then transfer them to the baking dish.

 Make the custard.
-In a large bowl, combine the cream, granulated sugar, brown sugar, eggs, pumpkin puree, vanilla, pumpkin pie spice and salt.
+Combine the cream, granulated sugar, brown sugar, eggs, pumpkin puree, vanilla, pumpkin pie spice and salt in a large bowl.
 Whisk together until combined.

 Combine the ingredients.
-Pour the custard on top of the bread in the baking dish, stirring with a rubber spatula to ensure all the cubes of bread are coated in the custard mixture.
+Pour the custard on top of the bread in the dish, stirring with a rubber spatula to ensure all the cubes of bread are coated.

 Refrigerate.
 Cover with plastic wrap, and refrigerate overnight.